bohushvitali/computer-science-concepts/KNOWLEDGEBASE.md

         - Knowledge intuitive
         - Beliefs and values
         - Multiple truths possible
+    - Toffler's wave theory
+      - The First Wave is the settled agricultural society which prevailed in much of the world after the Neolithic Revolution, which replaced hunter-gatherer cultures.
+      - The Second Wave is Industrial Age society.
+The Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
+Key aspects of Second Wave society are the nuclear family, a factory-type education system and the corporation.
+      - The Third Wave is the post-industrial society.
+Toffler says that since the late 1950s most countries have been transitioning from a Second Wave society into a Third Wave society.
+He coined many words to describe it and mentions names invented by others, such as the Information Age.
     - Spiral Dynamics
       - The Emergent, Cyclical, DoubleHelix Model Of The Adult Human Biopsychosocial Systems.
       - Levels